Chrysochus cobaltinus: Hybrid mating

+Genetics

+C. cobaltinus and C. auratus are sister species.
+Examining the diet of these species show that C. auratus ate Apocynum cannabinum while avoiding Asclepias speciosa and As. syriaca.
+On the other hand, C. cobaltinus ate all 3 plant species.

+Genetic data did not show insertions or deletions in the beetle sequences.
+Interspecific divergence was small between C. cobaltinus and C. auratus.
+Within C. cobaltinus, there was genetic differentiation based on geography.
+The haplotype in Yosemite and Reno regions differs up to 1.3% compared to other sequenced haplotypes.

+RFLP analysis shows five haplotypes in C. cobaltinus.
+Distribution of RFLP haplotypes shows heterogeneity between and within C. cobaltinus populations.
+A fixation index of 0.766 was given to C. cobaltinus based on the RFLP data.
+This high differentiation number between C. cobaltinus populations indicates gene flow is low or lacking in the beetle populations.

 Life cycle

-Adults emerge in early summer and persist on milkweed plants in patches for approximately six weeks.
+Adults emerge in early summer and stay on milkweed plants in patches for approximately six weeks.
 Females are highly polyandrous; males engage in extended periods of post-copulatory mate guarding.

 The adult females lay their eggs on the leaves of dogbane and milkweed plants; the larva consumes the leaf tissue between the veins, leaving nothing but a skeleton.
 On occasion the larva also eats the root system of the plant.
 C. cobaltinus larvae in large numbers can consume all the plant's leaves.
 This apparently does not kill the plant; it goes dormant until the following year, although if the larvae consume the root system of the plant, it will eventually wither away.

 Range

-C. cobaltinus ranges in High Plains from British Columbia south through Washington, Idaho, Montana, Oregon, California, Nevada, Utah, and Colorado to Arizona and New Mexico.
-East of the Rocky Mountains, the species is replaced by Chrysochus auratus.
+C. cobaltinus resides in High Plains which reach from British Columbia to the south through Washington, Idaho, Montana, Oregon, California, Nevada, Utah, and Colorado to Arizona and New Mexico.
+In locations that are east of the Rocky Mountains, the species is replaced by Chrysochus auratus.
 Historically, the two species were considered to have allopatric distributions.

-Recently, at least two narrow regions in western North America have been documented where both C. auratus and C. cobaltinus occur and apparently interbreed.
+Other regions have found narrow regions in western North America in which both C. auratus and C. cobaltinus occur and interbreed.
+These two species form a 25-km wide hybrid zone in the Yakima River valley of Washington state.
+In these hybrid zones, the species can be found in the same host plant where hybrid mating between the two species has been observed.
+There is also a second region wherein hybrid mating may occur as well.
+This region was found in Kamloops, British Columbia.
+Both species have been collected there.
+Additionally, the beetles found there have intermediate physical characteristics that would indicate an introgression between C. cobaltinus and C. auratus.
+There are still many other areas with differing physical characteristics that may be indicative of hybrid mating but have not been confirmed (including areas in Utah).